 Residents meet on a monthly basis for a seminar on ethical and professional issues in psychology.
 Topics in this seminar range from macro issues such as the future of psychological training and treatments to individual ethical dilemmas faced during residency and private practice.
 Residents, in the company of faculty, attend a yearly, invitation only, Ethics Educators Seminar sponsored by the state psychological association.
 During this experience, residents are exposed to faculty and supervisors involved in ethical training and education.
-In the past, residents, in the company of faculty, attend the Annual Advocacy Day activities sponsored by the state association.
-During this event, residents receive training on legislative and regulatory issues in Pennsylvania that impact on psychology or the patients we serve.
-They then accompany psychologist to the state capitol where they partake in advocacy efforts with state legislators around these issues.
 Residents also are encouraged and receive support to attend the annual convention of the Pennsylvania Psychological Association.